qrzn23/min/wip/confessions/content.md

 One of my original difficulties was to restore the existing rituals to their perfection.
 There were innumerable corruptions due to ignorance of Hebrew and the like on the part of the unworthy successors of the founders.
 To take a gross example.

 The word Jeheshua, spelt in Hebrew in the 18° of the Scottish Rite, was habitually spelt with a Resh instead of a Vau.
-So brutal a blunder is conclusive proof that the modern Sovereign Princes of Rose Croix attach no meaning whatever to the name of Jesus — which they profess to adore more intelligently than the mob because it represents the descent of the Holy Spirit into the midst of that tremendous name of God which only occurs in their ritual because of its power to annihilate the universe if pronounced correctly.[1]
+So brutal a blunder is conclusive proof that the modern Sovereign Princes of Rose Croix attach no meaning whatever to the name of Jesus — which they profess to adore more intelligently than the mob because it represents the descent of the Holy Spirit into the midst of that tremendous name of God which only occurs in their ritual because of its power to annihilate the universe if pronounced correctly.^[The ignorance of masons is quite boundless.
+In the Red Cross of Rome and Constantine Degree, for example, we read, “Lord God of Sabbath”.
+No one knows the difference between שׁבּת {HB:Taw HB:Bet HB:Shin} [ShBTh] and ץבּאת {HB:Taw HB:Aleph HB:Bet HB:Tzaddi} [TzBATh]! [i.e. Sabaoth (TzBATh), Lord God of Hosts, not Sabbazh (ShBTh), Lord of Sabbath. — ED.]]

 The intelligence of the average mason may be gauged by the following quotation from the R.A.M. degree.
 The twentieth century! — and such stuff is solemnly offered as instruction to grown men!

-Some have doubted whether the Ark was capable of containing two of every sort of creature, with provisions necessary for their support for a whole year; for so long and more did Noah stop in that Ark.
+> Some have doubted whether the Ark was capable of containing two of every sort of creature, with provisions necessary for their support for a whole year; for so long and more did Noah stop in that Ark.
 But on a careful inquiry it has been found that only about one hundred different sorts of beasts, and not two hundred birds, are known, the greater part of them are of no bulk, and many exceedingly small, and it has been said all the creatures in the Ark would not take up the room of five hundred horses.
 After four thousand years human ingenuity cannot now contrive any proportions better adapted than that of the Ark for the purpose it was intended for.
 A Dutch merchant, two hundred years ago, built a ship answering in its respective dimensions to those of the Ark; its length being one hundred and twenty feet, breadth twenty feet, depth twelve feet; while building, this vessel was laughed at, but afterwards it was found that it held one third more and sailed better than any other merchant vessel of the time.
+>

-Thus we have a collateral proof no way inconsiderable that the Spirit of God, from whom commeth all understanding, directed Noah in that manner.
+> Thus we have a collateral proof no way inconsiderable that the Spirit of God, from whom commeth all understanding, directed Noah in that manner.

 Again, the central secret of a Master Mason is in a Word which is lost.
 This fact has induced various and ingenious persons to invent ceremonies in which it is found (in some more or less remarkable manner) amid the acclamations of the assembled populace, and proclaimed in pomp to the admiring multitude.
 The only drawback is that these Words do not work.
 It apparently never occurred to these ingenuous artisans to test it.
 It is useless to label a brick “This is the keystone of the Royal Arch”, unless the arch stands when it is put in place.

 Much of freemasonry is connected with the Hebrew Cabbala.
 My knowledge of this science enabled me to analyse the Secret Words of the various degrees.
 I soon found myself able to correct many of the corruptions which had crept in, and there was no doubt that my conclusions were not mere conjectures, since they made coherent good sense out of disconnected nonsense.
 (I am naturally unable to publish any of these discoveries; but I am always ready to communicate them to inquiring Brothers.
 When I have done so, my arguments have been found cogent and convincing.)